shinout/LineStream/README.md

 * [0.2.2]: the default value of options.trim be true
 * [0.2.3]: setEncoding('utf8') to given streams
 * [0.2.4]: if option.trim, the value after the last \n is not emitted.
+* [0.2.5]: implemented filter function with fieldSep, fieldNum, empty, comment and filter()

 Overview
 ----------------